CLEP / Introductory Sociology

 1. transportation

-2. teacher interest
+3. teacher interest

-3. student interest
+4. student interest

-Correct Answer: D. resources and money
+Correct Answer: B. resources and money

 Explanation: All nations have education systems, but there is a great deal of inequality across the world, which means that no two are alike.
 The most significant factor impacting a nation's education system is how much money the country invests into education.
 As expected, countries that are not able to provide even basic needs for their citizens don't have the resources and money to devote to education; some have no mandatory formal schooling at all.